tomfa/notes.webutvikling.org/src/content/post/2016-09-03-send-aws-cloudwatch-alarms-to-slack/index.md

 ---
-title: 'Send AWS CloudWatch Alarms to Slack'
+title: "Send AWS CloudWatch Alarms to Slack"
 pubDate: 2016-09-03
 heroImage: /images/slack-large.png
-tags: ['guide', monitoring, aws, cloudwatch, lambda, slack]
+tags: ["guide", monitoring, aws, cloudwatch, lambda, slack]
 ---

 **I have** a few servers on AWS.
 Some information on those, e.g. high load, would be nice to be notified of.
 Preferably on Slack.
 How do I do that?